Parikshit8902/Dbin/README.md

 2.  **Start Programs (Order Matters!):**
     * **First, start the Central Repository:**
         ```bash
-        ./Central_Repository/cr_server
+        ./cr
         ```
     * **Next, start all Normal User clients:**
         ```bash
-        ./Normal_User/nu_client
+        ./nu
         ```
-        *(They will wait for the IP table.)*
     * **Finally, start the Super User:**
         ```bash
-        ./Super_User/su_controller
+        ./su
         ```
-        * Follow the prompts to enter the number of Normal Users and the correct **network IP addresses** for all machines (NUs, CR, and the SU machine itself).
+        * Follow the prompts to enter the number of Normal Users (Max 10) and the correct **network IP addresses** for all machines (NUs, CR, and the SU machine itself).

-3.  **Use the System:** Once the Super User provides the IPs, the system is initialized, and you can use the commands listed in the "Features & Usage Guide" section.
+3.  **Use the System:** Once the Super User provides the IPs, the system is initialised, and you can use the commands listed in the "Features & Usage Guide" section.

 ---